-Supermarket giant Tesco has launched its tenth rail service this week in partnership with Maritime Transport and Direct Rail Services, in a move which will see the rail service replace 90 lorry jorneys a week.
+Supermarket giant Tesco has launched its tenth rail service this week in partnership with Maritime Transport and Direct Rail Services, in a move which will see the rail service replace 90 lorry journeys a week.

 The launch will see another 31 million cases of goods a year moved across the country by Tesco’s rail network, rather than by lorry, as the retailer continues to roll out its rail service across the UK.

-The rail service will shift 600,000 cases per week, replacing more than 90 lorry journeys a week that were previously needed to move goods from Tesco’s main distribution centre in Daventry, Northamptonshire on a 260-mile round trip to its regional distribution centre in Widnes in the northwest.
+The rail service will shift 600,000 cases per week, replacing more than 90 lorry journeys a week that were previously needed to move goods from Tesco’s main distribution centre in Daventry, Northamptonshire on a 260-mile round trip to its regional distribution centre in Widnes in the North West.

 Tesco said that by delivering by rail to Trafford Park, products are much closer to stores for the final step in the delivery process, with Maritime Transport’s fleet of lorries collecting cases of goods off the train and delivering them direct to store.